Metascience: (n) The scientific study of science itself.

 Who is this for?
 Undergraduate and graduate students at Illinois State University who are considering eventually working towards a PhD in any field.
 It is particularly of interest to students who are interested in statistics and research methods (which play a role in most PhD programs).

 Benefits of participation.
 This is not a paid position.
 The main benefit to lab members is the opportunity to obtain experience in doing scientific research.
 This experience will prove invaluable if you are to continue on to apply for a PhD program.
-In the future we hope to provide lab members with opportunities to socialize and to earn college credit for participating.
+You can also earn marketing credits.
 Student lab members may also have the opportunity to work with and get to know other faculty member collaborators in other departments and universities.

 How much participation is expected?

 Students will typically work for 3-7 hours per week, and possibly more if their schedule allows, and they have future graduate school ambitions.
 Lab members may discontinue participation at any time without negative repercussions.

 Manual coding: This involves systematically scouring academic literature, blogposts, online forums, or social media to catalog and categorize the ways in which people do data analysis.